softwarefactory-project/python-sfmanager/docs/source/sfmanager.rst

 Done!
 After a few minutes your commits should appear on the GitHub repository.

+.. _managesf_backup:

 Backup and restore
 ------------------

-Backups include data from Gerrit, Jenkins and Mysql.
+Backups include database dumps from Gerrit, Jenkins, Mysql, cauth and managesf as well as some important configuration files like Gerrit replication settings, SSH keys and Hiera settings.
+This includes credentials; please see below how to store backups encrypted.
 Because Mysql is used as the default backend in Redmine, Paste and Etherpad all of this data is also included in the backup file.

 Create a new backup
 '''''''''''''''''''